 If you want to participate in this year’s 100 Acts of Kindness Project through Toddler Approved, comment on the above blog post.
 Then you’ll need to record your students’ or family’s 100 Acts of Kindness, participate in a weekly kindness challenge through Toddler Approved, and have a kindness celebration on Valentine’s Day.

 Here’s this week’s kindness challenge: Kindness Challenge # 1.
 The kindness-challenge post also shows a great way to record the 100 acts with preschoolers.
-Here’s another way to track the 100 acts: 100 Hearts.
+Here’s another way to track the 100 acts: Kindness Challenge # 1.
 Read Write Think has a link to a printable 100 Acts of Kindness Chart, which you might want to use with older children (although it can be used with any age).
 Or you can develop your own system for recording your 100 acts.

 Check out these links for more ideas: